Yanet Garcia Exudes Flirty Vibes From A Bed On Instagram

 “You put this post up at the right time.
 Needed to see this caption!
 Thank you gorgeous,” gushed another supporter.

 In addition, Yanet shared another update yesterday, that time opting for a tight ensemble for a workout video.
-The matching hooded long-sleeved top and high-waisted leggings had an abstract design and she stood with her back facing the camera.
-She held weights in her hand and stood outside in a patio area by a sun umbrella, and her curvy booty stole the show.
+The matching hooded long-sleeved top and high-waisted leggings had an abstract design, which was visible as she modeled the outfit with her back facing the camera.
+She held weights in her hand and stood outside in a patio area by a sun umbrella as her curvy booty stole the show.
 She wore her hair down in two low buns and completed her outfit with black sneakers.